 PhD in CS students have the option to study in either Clemson (McAdams Hall) or Charleston (Zucker Family Graduate Education Center), SC.
 Click here for more information on Charleston graduate programs.

-For research hours, students typically register for Research Experience (CPSC 8880) for focused research projects early in their studies, prior to selecting an Advisory Committee; this can be a good mechanism for testing the waters with a prospective advisor.
-For students who have identified their Advisory Committee and who are performing research towards their ultimate dissertation, Doctoral Research (CPSC 9910) is appropriate.
+For research hours, students typically register for CPSC 8880: Directed Projects prior to selecting an Advisory Committee.
+This can be a good mechanism for getting to know a prospective advisor.
+Students who have identified their Advisory Committee and who are performing research towards their dissertation should register for CPSC 9910: Dissertation Research.

 To pass the portfolio review for the PhD in Computer Science, students must demonstrate superior mastery in three of six core areas of computing.
 These core areas can be found in the table below: